-I actually really like these for their versatility with scaring away many animals.
+I actually really like these for their versatility with scaring away many animals, and can keep rabbits our of the garden.
 They can cover a large area relatively easily and they are not an eyesore.
 The best part of them is you don’t hear them go off!
 All of that being said, they don’t tend to be as effective on rabbits.
 I think they just adapt to them too quickly, but ultrasonic motion sensors do have their place to rid your yard of other pests.

 Motion Sensor Sprinklers

 These are one of my go to items for garden animal control.
 After all do you like it if you suddenly get sprayed in the face with water?
 Probably not.
 The best part is it doesn’t hurt the animal (or you, other than your pride) in any way.
 You hear the nice little click and a spray.
 Perfect a trigger noise and the result of a spray, this is why it is effective.